Cornelius Williams (American football): Coaching career

 After graduating from Troy with a degree in sport and fitness management, Williams became a graduate assistant for South Alabama in 2010.
 The next year, Williams received his first wide receiver coaching job with Murray State.
 Over the next three years, Williams served as the wide receivers coach at North Alabama, Jacksonville State, and UAB.
 Following the folding of the UAB football team after the 2014 season, Williams joined his alma mater, Troy, as a wide receivers coach in 2015.
 Williams served in that role until 2021 when he was hired as the wide receivers coach for the Auburn Tigers football team.
 However, Williams was fired after only four games in the 2021 season, with head coach Bryan Harsin citing that "a change needed to be made."
 Williams was hired as an offensive analyst the next season by the Alabama Crimson Tide football team.
 The next year, Williams returned to the role of wide receivers coach at New Mexico.
 In 2024, Williams became the wide receivers coach for Middle Tennessee.
+Near the end of the 2025 season, amidst a 1–8 start, Middle Tennessee fired Williams.